Atiku Abubakar: Real estate

 In 1974, he applied for and received a 31,000 naira loan to build his first house in Yola, which he put up for rent.
 From proceeds of the rent, he purchased another plot and built a second house.
-He continued this way, building a sizeable portfolio of property in Yola, Nigeria.
+He continued this way, acquiring multiple properties in Yola, Nigeria.
 In 1981, he moved into agriculture, acquiring 2,500 hectares of land near Yola to start a maize and cotton farm.
 The business fell on hard times and closed in 1986.
 "My first foray into agriculture, in the 1980s, ended in failure," he wrote in an April 2014 blog.
 He then ventured into trading, buying and selling truckloads of rice, flour and sugar.

 Transportation

-Abubakar's most important business move came while he was a Customs Officer at the Apapa Ports.
+A significant business development came while Abukar was a Customs Officer at the Apapa Ports.
 Gabrielle Volpi, an Italian businessman in Nigeria, invited him to set up Nigeria Container Services (NICOTES), a logistics company operating within the Ports.
-NICOTES would later go on to become Intels Nigeria Limited and provide immense wealth to Abubakar.
+NICOTES would later go on to become Intels Nigeria Limited and provide substantial financial returns to Abubakar.
 Abubakar is a co-founder of Intels Nigeria Limited, an oil servicing business with extensive operations in Nigeria and abroad.
 Atiku's other business interests are centred within Yola, Adamawa; and include the Adama Beverages Limited, a beverage manufacturing plant in Yola, an animal feed factory, and the American University of Nigeria (AUN), the first American-style private university to be established in Sub-Saharan Africa.
 He retired in April 1989 and took up full-time business and politics.

 Conflict of interests

-Conflict of interest accusations has since trailed him on account of his involvement in business while a civil servant, who exercised supervisory authority.
+He has faced conflict-of-interest accusations related to account of his involvement in business while a civil servant, who exercised supervisory authority.
 On his part, Abubakar has defended the decision, saying his involvement was limited to the ownership of shares (which government rules permitted), and that he was not involved in the day-to-day running of the business.
 His company NICOTES would later be rebranded into INTELS and would later go on to feature prominently in accusations of money laundering levelled against Abubakar by the U.S. government during his vice presidency.